Chateau du Rivau, Indre-et-Loire visitors guide

 If you are exploring the region around Château de Rivau you will also enjoy a visit to the pretty village at Crissay-sur-Manse, to the east of here and listed among the 'most beautiful villages in France'.
 Between the two you can pause at Tavant to admire the frescoes in the church.

-Map of Chateau du Rivau and places to visit
+Map of Chateau du Rivau and places nearby

 Visit near Chateau du Rivau with France This Way reviews